-There are a couple of options for seeing these three events due to two of them having multiple timings.
+There are a couple of options for seeing some of these since they have multiple showtimes.
 Here is how I would put them together:

-- Attend the 1st Villain Spelltacular at 8:30 p.m.
-(Get a spot around 8:00 p.m. with a snack or counter service meal up close to the front.)
+- Attend the first Villain Spelltacular at 8:30 p.m.
+(Get a spot in front of Cinderella Castle around 8:00 p.m.
+You might grab a snack or counter service meal to eat while you wait.)

 - Then go to the ONLY Disney’s Not So Spooky Fireworks Spectacular at 10:15 p.m.
-(Immediately move back to the Cinderella Castle Hub after the Boo to You Parade passes if you moved to Main St.)
+(Immediately move back to the Cinderella Castle Hub after the Boo to You Parade is over.)

 Here’s how my night went:

 - 8:10 p.m.–I secured a place within the innermost rim of the castle stage.
 Everyone in this area was sitting.
-A lot of people bring plastic table cloths or towels to sit on in these areas.
+Often guests bring plastic table cloths or towels to sit on in these areas.

-- 8:50 p.m.–The show lasts around 15 minutes so I moved back to Main Street about this time to secure a spot for the parade.
-I elected to stand in front of the toy/keepsakes entrance of the Emporium about midway down Main St U.S.A.
+- 8:50 p.m.–Villains Spelltacular lasts around 15 minutes.
+When it was over, I moved to Main Street to secure a spot for the parade.
+I elected to stand in front of the Toy and Keepsakes entrance of the Emporium about midway down Main St U.S.A.

-- As soon as the parade passed by us I moved back up the street to the left of the Partners Statue (Walt Disney and Mickey Mouse).
-This is a good area to view fireworks but I think if you stayed in the hub area for the full experience it’s good to just stay in place.
-The castle projections are fun and I have found it’s good to be up close and personal.
+- As soon as the parade passed by us, I moved back up the street to the left of the Partners Statue (Walt Disney and Mickey Mouse).
+The castle projections are fun, and I have found it’s good to see them up close and personal.